Henryrjh/GATGNet/README.md

 # TGRNet-REP
-This is the official code for TGRNet-REP.
+This is the official code for MSGEV-TJGNet.
 ## Requirements

 ```python==3.8```